malkaguillot/big_data_policy_2021/slides/3-unsupervised-learning.md

 ## Finding the optimal number of clusters

--   Can pick the optimal number of clusters with the **silhouette score**:
+-   Can pick the optimal number of clusters with the <bcolor>silhouette score</bcolor>:
   $$\frac{b_i-a_i}{max(a_i, b_i)}$$

     -   $a_i$ mean distance to members of $i$’s cluster